mortie/axa-cpu/README.md

 | 1011     | SBit  | JumpOp   |

 The `JmpOp` is a 3-bit code which describes what kind of jump it is.
-There are two kinds of jumps: absolute and relative.
+There are two sorts of jumps: absolute and relative.

 The absolute jumps will jump to a 16-bit address, taking their low 8 bits from the accumulator and their high 8 bits from the Code Segment (CS) register.